 With this document in hand, police have the legal power to remove the squatters within 24 hours.
 They cannot arrest them, but they can order them to stay away or they will be sued for criminal trespass.

-Other provisions of this bill are that the police can arrest squatters who have damaged the property immediately and charge them with a class 1 misdemeanor.
+Other provisions of this bill are that the police can arrest squatters who have damaged the property immediately and charge them with a Class 1 misdemeanor.
 However, they have to provide the squatter with a reasonable opportunity to secure and present credible evidence that they can remain on the property.

 With this bill in place, landowners in Colorado don’t have to go through an eviction process to get rid of squatters any longer.
 However, they are more culpable for damages caused by a mistaken arrest or accusation.

-The local police cannot help you remove a squatter without these provisions being followed.
 If you are having a problem with criminal trespassers, the police can help immediately.
 However, for squatters, holdover tenants, and other issues, you should always contact the sheriff to help you get rid of the offenders.

 Tips for Protecting Yourself from Squatters in Colorado